 I was asked to be that someone.

 After flat out refusing 3 times, I finally swallowed down my terror and decided to put on my big girl pants and just do it.

 It ended up being lots of fun.

-Getting marriage advice input from some marriage “experts”
+Getting marriage advice for the bride input from some marriage “experts”

 I had to move fast, so I quickly called on some experts for help.
 They fit the “expert” bill by meeting the following criteria:

 - They had been married for at least 20 years.

 - If asked, they would answer that they fit into the “happily married” category.

 With a few clicks on the keyboard, I fired off some Facebook messages asking my “experts”/friends to answer this one question,

 “If you were to give the newlywed couple just one piece of marriage advice, what would it be?”